 During these periods of focused work I made huge strides on my “Catalyst” Personal Strategic Planning approach.
 I was able to develop and refine a new, more efficient approach to “discovering” Personal Core Values and I was able to dramatically improve my personal approach to corporate strategic planning.

-Implication for 2017: I must continue to invest in deep work and increase the total number of hours I commit to it.
+Implication: I must continue to invest in deep work and increase the total number of hours I commit to it.
 Action: I plan to measure, specifically, how many hours I am spending on deep work.

 2. What Didn’t Go Well?

 At the start of this year I had two ambitious, but achievable, goals — neither of which I made progress on: